Favourite New Films of 2025

 BFI IMAX 70mm, London

 This film is an absolute treat, darkly funny, and completely rewatchable.
 I’m so happy I got to see it four times, each time it got more and more rewarding.
-The only format that I’ve not been able to see it in is in VistaVision 35 / 70mm.
+The only format that I’ve not been able to see it in is VistaVision 35 / 70mm.

 One film still isn’t enough, also because Benecio Del Torro is an absolute darling in this.